TeamKillerX/tgcore/docs/README.md

 3. Or by assigning it directly:
 `tg.base_url = "https://tgcore.ryzenths.dpdns.org"`

-This value will be saved and persist.
+This value will be saved and will persist.

 Code Example:
 ```py